-Do you have a favorite fried rice to cook at home?
-My family is wild about this Chashu Fried Rice (チャーシューチャーハン) that feels like an elevated version of regular fried rice.
+Do you have a favorite fried rice recipe to cook at home?
+My family is wild about this Chashu Fried Rice (チャーシューチャーハン).
+They say it tastes like an elevated version of regular fried rice thank to the savory-sweet braised pork belly that gives the wok-charred rice an amazing blast of umami!

-Here, wok-charred rice gets an amazing blast of umami from savory-sweet chashu pork and fluffy egg.
-The homemade chashu pork was made in advance for ramen, but I’ve allocated a portion just for fried rice!
-It’s the best kind of comfort food one can enjoy at home.
-With one bite, you’ll know why such simple food can be so good, satisfying, and mood-altering.
+I had made homemade chashu pork in advance for ramen and set aside a portion just for fried rice, and I’m glad that I did!
+With one bite, you’ll know why such simple food can be so good, satisfying, and mood-enhancing.

 Fried Rice: Keep It Simple!